jamesshao8/portapack-havoc-modified/README.md

 GPS simulator / Analog TV demodulator(PAL) / Bluetooth receiver / NRF24L01 demod / improved Pocsag tx and rx (P/N phase).

-**Features above are developed and published from this repo, later taken by Mayhem.**
+**Features above are developed and published from this repository, later taken by Mayhem.**

 -------------------------------------------------------------------------------------------------------

 ### Compatibilty clarification
-This open source portapack-havoc-modified is compatible with H1 H2 H3, which is same as Mayhem.

-But Latest feature is only compatible with H3 and H1 (with add-on board).
+Does H3 compatible with Mayhem?
+**Yes**

+Does latest features compatible with H1 or H2?
+**No** for H2 (close source, **Do not buy or support**) **Plausible** for H1 with my add-on board

 <img width="434" alt="Screenshot 2022-05-18 173305" src="https://user-images.githubusercontent.com/17997195/169008646-e3950dbc-f9f5-4abf-bf33-16004d7b0dcc.png">

+Latest firmware for H3?
-**Most useful features in Mayhem are included in my lastest firmware, however features below are only available in my firmware on H3.**
+**Most useful features of portapack are chosen and included in my lastest firmware, however features below are only available in my firmware on H3.**

 -------------------------------------------------------------------------------------------------------